 Under enhancements made permanent by the PATH Act, the deduction threshold is raised to 50% of AGI (100% for farmers and ranchers) for conservation easements.
 Any excess may still be carried forward for up to 15 years.
 One catch, however, is that all such conservation donations must be made in perpetuity.

 5. Install energy-saving equipment.
 Are you dreading the summer heat?
 It may be time to install a central air conditioning system.
-If you are looking to save money try getting a ductless air conditioner, go to this website to learn more.
 There are various requirements to qualify for the credit.
 First, the home must be your main home.
 Also, while the credit is generally equal to 10% of the cost of qualified energy-saving improvements, there is a lifetime credit limit of $500.
 Thus, if you’ve claimed the credit in a prior year, your current-year credit will be reduced accordingly.
 Other special dollar limits may apply.
 It’s available for a wide range of items from central air to insulation.

 The PATH Act extended the residential energy credit only through 2016.
 So, it’s important to act before this tax-saving opportunity expires.
 (It may be extended again, but there are no guarantees.)

 - Buy equipment.
 The PATH Act preserves both the generous limits for the Section 179 expensing election and the availability of bonus depreciation.
 These breaks generally apply to qualified fixed assets, including equipment or machinery, placed in service during the year.
 For 2016, the maximum Sec.
 179 deduction is $500,000, subject to a $2,010,000 phaseout threshold.
 Without the PATH Act, the 2016 limits would have been $25,000 and $200,000, respectively.
 The higher amounts are now permanent and subject to inflation indexing.